davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 ## Leunig talk

 Went to see Michael Leunig give a talk at The Capital.
-Was a really warm and funny event.
+Was a really warm and funny affair.
 One of the most enjoyable events I've been to.

 <figure class="image">
 <img src="/travel/2015/leunig.jpg" />